AstrobioMike/AstrobioMike.github.io/unix/scripting.md

 <br>

 Just putting those 3 lines into a file, we can now run it as a script.
-One way we can run this script, is by giving `bash` as the command, and then the file holding the script as the first positional argument:
+One way we can run this script, is by giving `bash` as the command, and then the file holding the script as a positional argument:

 ```bash
 bash first-script.sh